narayanan0399/narayanan_s/README.md

-A simple website created using Python with Flask
+A simple website created using Python with Flask.
+## How to run locally: